How to Build Decentralized Apps Quickly and Easily

 Complexity of creation

 The immutability of smart contracts makes it particularly difficult to create and design decentralized applications.
 Developers must carefully plan and ensure that future applications are aligned with decentralized applications from the beginning.
 This is necessary because once the underlying smart contracts have been deployed, it is impossible to make changes to them.
+But other options like the DeFi platform accelerator let you build and launch your own application in a short period.

 Expensive to use